What is the chemical formula for hydrogen sulfide gas?

 Master chemistry nomenclature with our test!
 Featuring essential concepts, exercises, and explanations.
 Dive deep into chemical naming conventions!

-The chemical formula for hydrogen sulfide gas is represented as H2S.
-This formula indicates that each molecule of hydrogen sulfide contains two hydrogen atoms bonded to one sulfur atom.
+The chemical formula for hydrogen sulfide gas is indeed H2S.
+This formula accurately represents that each molecule of hydrogen sulfide is composed of two hydrogen atoms and one sulfur atom.

 Subscribe